duncanmacintyre/galaxy-splicing/analysis/README.md

 python /path/to/get_masses_from_snapshots.py -f snapshot_{000...400} -R $(cat /path/to/radius_bins.txt)
 ```

 This will operate on files snapshot_000.hdf5, snapshot_001.hdf5, ..., snapshot_400.hdf5 in the directory in which it is submitted.
 Observe the radius_bins.txt file; I often `cat` it to get consistent radii to use with the `-R` argument.
-(The Gizmo parameter file defines the time between snapshots in code units.)

 ### stellar_mass_radial_envelope/plot_mass_envelopes.py